agence2dav/oc6/README.md

     composer install

-Replace the factices informations of the .ENV by yours.
+Create your own .env.local, that will replace the default datas from .env.
+Especially the database:

+    DATABASE_URL="mysql://{dbname-root}:{password}@127.0.0.1:3306/oc6"

+And secondly the mailer:

+    MAILER_DSN=mailgun+smtp://USERNAME:PASSWORD@default?region=eu

-Once the database informed, it's time to install the database:
+Once the database is set, it's time to install it:

     php bin/console doctrine:database:create